Eve-ning/Eve-ning.github.io/_posts/2024-10-04-hitsounds.md

 ---
-title: "Hitsounds in Rhythm Games"
+title: "Hit Sounds, Visual and Audio Offset impact on Syncing in Rhythm Games"
 tags: [ VSRG ]
 ---

 How do you sync every source of feedback in Rhythm Games?
 Are visual and audio offsets important?
+Furthermore, do Hit Sounds contribute positively or negatively to player experience?

 <!--more-->